 Outsourcing to the Philippines: A brief history

-When you talk about outsourcing and its history in the Philippines, Accenture will always come up.
-Business Process Outsourcing or BPO in the country started from a single contract from the said company.
+When you talk about the history of Philippine outsourcing, Accenture will always come up.
+The business process outsourcing industry in the country started with a single contract with Accenture.

 To truly appreciate its existence, you need to understand why outsourcing is good for your business.
-Here are three common reasons why businesses outsource:
+Here are three common reasons why businesses outsource to the Philippines: